Elephant Poo Paper – Coasters

 How it all began:

-Vijendra, a craftsman from India, had many years of experience in the handmade paper industry, and even had a small paper-making unit in his own house.
+An Indian craftsman, had many years of experience in the handmade paper industry, and even had a small paper-making unit in his own house.
 One morning, Vijendra and his colleague went to a fort in Rajasthan called Amer Fort.
 Suddenly, Vijendra saw 40 or 50 elephants gathered close to the parking area.
 It was the first time Vijendra had seen such extraordinary creatures – let alone dozens of them in one place.
 Out of curiosity, he observed the elephants making their way up the hill to Amer Fort.
 He was so engrossed in his thoughts, little did he know that one of the elephants was about to poop right on his head!
 Luckily, his colleague pulled him away just in time, as the elephant dung weighed 2.5 or 3 kilograms and fell from a height of almost 2 metres.
 But what was most interesting to Vijendra was the texture of the elephant dung: it seemed to be made up of fibres, just like those he used for pulp to create his handmade paper.

 It was this experience that inspired Vijendra to use dung to make paper pulp.
 It wasn’t easy: he made several attempts and it didn’t happen overnight.
 But eventually, after a few months, he found the technique needed to produce paper.